juanjq/periodic_sampling/README.md

 # periodic_sampling
-Periodic sampling for non-periodic data
-A script to construct matrixes for different Hamiltonian definitions.
+A script to obtain periodic sampled data for non-periodic data given.

-For installing it you can do:
+For using it you can do:

 ```
 import httpimport